How to Negotiate Your Salary: 10 Tips to Earn More

 8. Start high and negotiate down.

-You should expect that your employer will likely counter your initial pay increase with a counter salary offer.
-As a result, it’s wise to open the negotiations by pitching a salary that is higher than your target salary, so you can negotiate down to it.
+You should expect your employer to likely counter your initial pay increase with a counter-salary offer.
+As a result, it’s wise to open the negotiations by pitching a salary higher than your target salary so you can negotiate down to it.

-At the same time, you also want to be the one to first suggest a number.
+At the same time, you also want to be the one first to suggest a number.
 By doing so, you are essentially dictating the terms of the conversation.
-In the world of psychology this is called the “anchoring effect,” a term that describes the mind’s tendency to place more importance on the first piece of information that it receives about an event [6].
+In the world of psychology, this is called the “anchoring effect,” a term that describes the mind’s tendency to place more importance on the first piece of information it receives about an event.

-By putting out a slightly higher salary than you are targeting and doing so first, you are anchoring the discussion around that price point.
+By putting out a slightly higher salary than you are targeting and doing so first, you anchor the discussion around that price point.

 9. Be firm, but stay flexible.

-During the negotiation, it’s critical that you remain firm about your goals during the conversation, rather than folding right away.
-This will show the other party that you are serious about what you are asking and it will encourage them to meet your target.
-At the same time, you should also be flexible to craft solutions that work for both of you.
+During the negotiation, remain firm about your goals during the conversation rather than folding right away.
+This will show the other party that you are serious about what you are asking and encourage them to meet your target.
+At the same time, you should also be flexible in crafting solutions that work for both of you.
 Remember: you are trying to resolve a conflict, not exacerbate one.
 This means that you should be open about your willingness to make concessions in some areas.

 Employer: “At the moment, I don’t think we can do that number.”